WRITING STYLE: 3/5

 There is depravity everywhere and the moral fabric of the place is in tatters.
 People worship “Meat Gods” and “Gods for Virility”.
 Live ‘shows’ are held where someone displays his manhood.
 Debauchery is rampant where wives are suspicious of each other.

 And in the foreground of this pandemonium, ensues the life of Luo Xiaotong.

 Trying to further simplify it, I assure you, will give you a brain aneurysm.
 (I tried).

 A few points in reconciliation –

 As an afterword, Yan explains his stance on Pow!.
 He says that like Gunter Grass’s Tin Drum, where the protagonist grows mentally but is stunted in physical growth, Xiaotong has grown physically, but with all his shenanigans, is still a boy mentally.
-This coupled with his writing style, which the Swedish Committee cited as reason for the Nobel, hallucinatory realism, gives the work some semblance of structure.
+This coupled with his writing style, which the Swedish Committee cited as a reason for the Nobel, hallucinatory realism, gives the work some semblance of structure.
 However, my only concern is with his dogged emphasis on narration which inevitably results in a story with seemingly no direction.
 (The afterword is titled ‘Narration is everything’).
 This may leave some readers with a feeling that they’ve been taken for a ride.

 Pow! does have its comic moments where one is left in splits.
 However, those moments of respite are few and far between.
 You may say that some novels don’t require direction, but then, “Hey!
 This is just my opinion”.